User0332/UntypedScript/docs/source/async.md

-# Async
+# UntypedScript Async API

-UntypedScript currently provides one async library (`utils/win32/async` @ filepath (`/lib/utils/win32/async.uts`) -- only running on windows) which exposes simple functions to get things done in the background.
+UntypedScript currently provides one async library (`utils/win32/async` @ filepath (`/uts-lib/utils/win32/async.uts`) -- only running on windows) which exposes simple functions to get things done in the background.
 To get started, import the `Async` namespace.

 ```ts
 import namespace { Async } from "utils/win32/async"